VanshPanchal0308/Esp32_Grp_chat/README.md

 ```
 idf.py flash monitor
 ```
-- Let the ESPs boot and after all parents and childs are connected and network is established then start the communication.
+- Start the communication once the network has been built and all parent and child nodes are linked.

----
 ## **Theory and Approach :**

 ESP-WIFI-MESH differs from traditional infrastructure Wi-Fi networks in that nodes are not required to connect to a central node.
 Instead, nodes are permitted to connect with neighboring nodes.
 Nodes are mutually responsible for relaying each others transmissions.
 This allows an ESP-WIFI-MESH network to have much greater coverage area as nodes can still achieve .